deeteear/MarioKartTournament/README.md

 You can use the `StartRound` button to start a new round.

-Not yet implemented: `StartKO` button to start a k/o mode at the end of the game to determine a tournament winner.
+Not yet implemented: `StartFinalRound` button to start a final round mode at the end of the game to determine a tournament winner.
 Note that you can also use the `StartRound` button as often as you wish and use the score page to determine a winner.

 ### (regular) Round Page
 The round page shows which players play against each other in the current map.